nulldef/ciesta/README.md

 form.age # => 42
 ```

-Default value can also be a `Proc`, wich will executed in object context.
+Default value can also be a `Proc`, wich will be called in the object context.

 ```ruby
 class User